 Federal Direct Loans are low-interest loans (currently 2.75%).
 Subsidized Loans do not accrue interest while the student is enrolled.
-Repayment begins six months after the student leaves
+Repayment begins six months after the student leaves school or graduates.

 - Federal Subsidized Direct Loans are based on financial need.
 Interest does not accrue during periods of enrollment and grace periods.